-Let me add, none of these is an overnight solution and you will need some time to build a steady income.
-It will all be up to you, and ofcourse the time and energy you put into it which will dictate how fast you will progress and build a steady income out of it.
+Let me add, that none of these is an overnight solution and you will need some time to build a steady income.
+It will all be up to you and of course, the time and energy you put into it which will dictate how fast you will progress and build a steady income out of it.
 However, with all these business ideas you can start right away!
 And the best thing?! you don’t need expensive gear or a photo studio to start.
 So, let’s get into it! 😉

 Photographing different small businesses is also something you can do while traveling.
 Offer your services to the owner of your Airbnb place, or the manager of your favorite beach bar.
 This is the way many backpackers and travel bloggers are supporting their trips, so it is already a paved path for you and you can find ideas online.
 Once you get into it, you’ll start noticing potential clients wherever you go.

-There are plenty of formats of teaching photography – You can hold workshops, seminars, in person or online classes, photo tours, or a complete online course.
+There are plenty of formats for teaching photography – You can hold workshops, seminars, in-person or online classes, photo tours, or a completely online course.
 Team up with fellow photographers and organize workshops together.
 Organize and list a photo tour online in your hometown or the place you know very well.
 Create a photography class teaching your style.
 Or shoot an online course and host it on sites such as Udemy or Skillshare.
 Opportunities are endless.
 It’s up to you to find what suits you and just do it.

-Besides client work, there is also a lot of creative ways to earn passive income online.
-Passive income sources will require a significant amount of work in the beginning but they will make you money in the long run without putting too much effort into maintaining them.
+Besides client work, there are also a lot of creative ways to earn passive income online.
+Passive income sources will require a significant amount of work in the beginning.
+But they will make you money in the long run without putting too much effort into maintaining them.
 One of the most popular ways of earning a passive income is stock photography.

 Arguably, stock photography is one of the best ways to start earning money as a beginner freelance photographer.
 You can do this with any skill level and any equipment(even with your phone)!
-Some photos(or videos) will do better than the others, so you will want to watch out for the trends and statistics and adjust what you are shooting accordingly.
+Some photos(or videos) will do better than others.
+So you will want to watch out for the trends and statistics and adjust what you are shooting accordingly.

 What creates a good stock image is being able to see the image through the eyes of the potential buyer.
 You need to think about how your images can be used, otherwise, you won’t see much sales no matter how good your skills are.
 That is why it is very often the situation in stock that amateur photographers earn more than professional photographers.

-As it can be a very competitive field if you don’t know what you are doing, you’ll want to cut the learning curve by exploring classes on the topic.
-You can find some interesting ones on Skillshare, Udemy or specialized courses like Microstock Academy.
-Learn to add a proper description, tags and follow image requirements and you’ll see your profit rapidly increases.
-The biggest stock sites you could upload your photos and videos to are: Shutterstock, Adobe Stock, and Pond 5.
+You can find some interesting ones on Skillshare, Udemy, or specialized courses like Microstock Academy.
+Learn to add a proper description, and tags and follow image requirements and you’ll see your profit rapidly increase.
+The biggest stock sites where you can upload your photos and videos are Shutterstock and Adobe Stock.